-FlavScents AInsights Entry for para-Acetanisole (CAS: 100-06-1)
+FlavScents AInsights Entry: para-Acetanisole (CAS: 100-06-1)

 1. Identity & Chemical Information

-- Common Name(s): para-Acetanisole
+- Common Name(s): para-Acetanisole, 4-Methoxyacetophenone

-- IUPAC Name: 1-(4-methoxyphenyl)ethanone
+- IUPAC Name: 1-(4-Methoxyphenyl)ethanone

 - CAS Number: 100-06-1